Photo of my gratitude journal

 Your first step is to introduce a new habit of writing gratitude every day or once a week, whatever timeline you prefer.

 To make the whole process more interesting, you can also introduce a daily category for your gratitude journaling.
-On Monday you can focus on relationships, on Tuesday on work, on Wednesday on health, on Thursday you can focus on nature.
+On Monday, you can focus on relationships, on Tuesday on work, on Wednesday on health, and on Thursday you can focus on nature.

 Gratitude Journal Prompts